 Lost Creek Dam is one of eight small dams located on the Beech River and its tributaries in West Tennessee.

-The area provides opportunities for boating, swimming and fishing.
-The adjacent lands are enjoyed by backpackers and hikers.
+The area provides opportunities for boating, swimming, and fishing.
+Backpackers and hikers enjoy the adjacent lands.

 - Construction of Lost Creek Dam was completed in 1963.